amberthomas/frosty/pipeline/planet_to_local_to_GEE/ppipe_usage.md

 Updated selenium driver for Linux64
 ```

-I actually need to go into `/python3.6/site-packages/ppipe/sel-latest-linux.py` and change things like so:
+I actually needed to go into `/python3.6/site-packages/ppipe/sel-latest-linux.py` and change things like so:

 ```
 def geckodown(directory):